 Economic Justice Summit

-NNEDV will be hosting its second annual Economic Justice Summit in Las Vegas, NV on March 6-8, 2018.
+NNEDV hosted its second annual Economic Justice Summit in Las Vegas, NV on March 6-8, 2018.
 Learn more.

 The Independence Project

 In partnership with Verizon Wireless and with seed funding from Thirty-One Gifts, NNEDV launched the Independence Project, a credit-building program for survivors of domestic violence.
 Because many survivors experience financial abuse, credit building micro-loans are an important tool to help survivors improve their credit scores.
 A higher credit score can increase a survivors’ access to a range of economic resources, including lower interest credit cards and loans.

 In partnership with The Allstate Foundation and the U.S. state and territorial coalitions against domestic violence, NNEDV’s Economic Justice Project delivers financial literacy information with tools like the Moving Ahead Through Financial Management curriculum, webinars, and grants that support economic justice and empowerment programs for survivors of abuse.